 SHDP also addresses important ethical questions, such as the controversy over human embryonic stem cell research, super intelligent machines and artificial intelligence (AI).
 At times we are intent on tackling subjects illustrative of knowledge purely for its own sake.

 SHDP helps researchers and companies bring their work and ideas to a wide audience of experts and general public through well organised events with carefully chosen participants.
-In 2017 we collaborated with DeepMind to deliver a conference on their latest AI research in memory and imagination.
+We have worked with many research groups and businesses and in 2017 we collaborated with DeepMind to deliver a conference on their latest AI research in memory and imagination.

 SHDP and outreach – we have a strong track record in achieving outreach from the university and the laboratory to the media and a wider non-specialist public through journalism, film and books.
 The project directors have produced conferences and reports on a wide range of vital issues including: Consciousness and Human Identity, Artificial Intelligence, Cyber Security, Food Security, Inequality, Infrastructure, the Financial Crisis, Big Data, Blockchain and Bitcoin, the Future of Research-based Universities, the North-South divide, Ageing in the UK, and the Future of Work.
 Conference proceedings and books have been published by SHDP, Oxford University Press, Bloomsbury, Viking Penguin and Profile.

 AI & the Future of Humanity Project – from August 2017 SHDP is running a two-year project consisting of three conferences on AI and the Future of Humanity.
 The project is funded by Templeton World Charity Foundation (TWCF).
 The first conference will take place on 15-16 March 2018 and will discuss our hopes and fears for AI as featured in Science Fiction.